ArgonDesign/alogic/doc/control.md

   fence;                // V Cycle 4
 ```

-Only for loops that are not front-testing (i.e.: for `do` and `loop` loops), an
+For rear-testing loops (i.e.: for `do` and `loop` loops), an optimization is
-optimization is possible if the statement immediately preceding the loop is a
+possible if the statement immediately preceding the loop is a control statement.
-control statement.
-In this case, the loopback can target the state beginning
+In this case, the loopback can target the state beginning after the preceding
-after the preceding control statement, as there are no combinatorial statements
+control statement, as there are no combinatorial statements in that sate at that
-in that sate at that point.
-The Alogic compiler performs this optimization,
+point.
+The Alogic compiler performs this optimization, meaning that the
-meaning that the following executes in 3 cycles, rather than 4:
+following executes in 3 cycles, rather than 4:

 ```
 void main() {